-- 18. In September 2018, attackers breached Facebook's security, thereby accessing the entire contents of 50 to 90 million user profiles.
+- 17. In September 2018, attackers breached Facebook's security, thereby accessing the entire contents of 50 to 90 million user profiles.
 A vulnerability in the 'View as' feature code allowed the attackers to view profile information that was private.
-According to Facebook, the issue went unnoticed for more than a year.
-In March 2022, the DPC imposed a €17 million fine on Facebook for a string of data breaches from June until December 2018. - 19.
+According to Facebook, the issue went unnoticed for more than a year.14 - 18.
 In September 2019, hundreds of millions of phone numbers linked to Facebook accounts have been found on the dark web.
 The exposed server contained more than 419 million records of Facebook users.
-Again, in December 2019, Facebook user data from approximately 267 million accounts was found on the dark web.
+15 Again, in December 2019, Facebook user data from approximately 267 million accounts was found on the dark web.
 The data included names, phone numbers, and Facebook IDs.
 Then, in March 2020, a second server was discovered that contained data on 42 million more users, bringing the total up to 309 million.
-Both servers were associated with the same criminal group. - 20.
+Both servers were associated with the same criminal group.
+16 - 19.
 In 2020, Facebook mistakenly shared users' personal data with outside developers for a longer period of time than promised.
-The issue applied to apps from some 5,000 developers, but Facebook didn't disclose how many users have been affected. - 21.
+The issue applied to apps from some 5,000 developers, but Facebook didn't disclose how many users have been affected.17 - 20.
 It is clear from the above examples that Meta does not respect its users' privacy at all.